jcrozum/pystablemotifs/Manual.md

 **```GRASP_score_override```** :&ensp;<code>function</code>
-:   Optional heuristic score function override (see DomainOfInfluence.GRASP
+:   Optional heuristic score function override (see drivers.GRASP
     for details).
 Only used in GRASP methods (the default is None).

 ###### Returns